lamontacrook/adobe-launch-lab/README.md

 <!--/Launch Header Embed Code-->
 ```

+__Note:__ Use the embed code from your property and not the example above.

 Open your web browser’s developer tools and go to the Network tab.
 At this point, you should see a 404 error for the Launch environment URL: